mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/install/networked/index.md

 ## Prerequisites

+Before you begin using Kommander, you must:

+- Configure a Konvoy cluster using the [Konvoy Install](/pages/dkp/konvoy/2.1/choose-infrastructure/) instructions.
+- Install `cert-manager` prior to installing Kommander.
-The `kommander` CLI installs Kommander.
-You must install Kommander before executing these commands.
+- Install Kommander before executing any `kommander` commands.
 Ensure you have the version of the CLI that matches the Kommander version you want to install.
-Refer to the [**DOWNLOAD**][download] page to download and install Kommander.

-The `cert-manager` must be installed prior to installing Kommander.

 ### Default StorageClass